1. How Message Sending Works

 );

-telebot_send_message: The message interface table.
-You can insert the messages you want to send into this table.
+telebot_send_message: The message interface table, used for inserting the messages you want to send.

-telebot_send_message_h: The table for storing processed historical messages.
-After Telebot processes a message, the processed data will be moved from telebot_send_message to this table.
+telebot_send_message_h: This table stores processed historical messages.
+After SQLTelebot processes a message, the data is moved from telebot_send_message to this table.

 Field descriptions of the interface table: